txt/se20/docs/essay.md

 # Essay

-Work in Solo.
+Work solo.

-What to write
+## What to write
-- Suing these [7 steps](https://github.com/txt/se20/blob/master/etc/img/12steps.png) as an outline
+- Using these [7 steps](https://github.com/txt/se20/blob/master/etc/img/12steps.png) as an outline
 - Address one of the [case studies](https://www.onlineethics.org/18876/Resources?resource-type=29_772&q=software%20engineering)

 Feel free to have fun with it.
 - E.g. Switch to `Dr. Evil` mode and describe how to do the most socially irresponsible,human damaging thing possible.

+## How to write

 Create an overleaf.com account